drycc-addons/addons/addons/mysql-cluster/8.0/chart/mysql-cluster/README.md

 ### Customize a new MySQL instance

-The [Bitnami MySQL](https://github.com/bitnami/containers/tree/main/bitnami/mysql) image allows you to use your custom scripts to initialize a fresh instance.
+The [Drycc MySQL](https://github.com/bitnami/containers/tree/main/bitnami/mysql) image allows you to use your custom scripts to initialize a fresh instance.
 Custom scripts may be specified using the `initdbScripts` parameter.
 Alternatively, an external ConfigMap may be created with all the initialization scripts and the ConfigMap passed to the chart via the `initdbScriptsConfigMap` parameter.
 Note that this will override the `initdbScripts` parameter.

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.